maxineyu521/AutoOption-Financial-Intelligence-Workspace/docs/Strategy_choices_docs/Embedding_Chunking_and_Retrieval_Fusion_Strategy.md

 │         SEC_ingestion_retrived_strategy.md                        │
 │                                                                   │
 │  Q: "WHAT model is deployed WHERE?
-What are the env vars?"       │ │  A: docs/ARCHITECTURE.md §5 (Model Registry — single source of   │ │     truth for tag names, env vars, and consumers)                 │ │                                                                   │
+What are the env vars?"       │ │  A: docs/modular_guide/ARCHITECTURE.md §5 (Model Registry —      │
+│     truth for tag names, env vars, and consumers)                 │ │                                                                   │
 │  Q: "HOW do I keep the 70B LLM warm?
-How do I manage GPU?"      │ │  A: docs/LLM_Pool.md (warmup runbook, VRAM tiering, keep-alive)  │ │                                                                   │ │  Q: "HOW does the retrieval pipeline call these models?"         │ │  A: docs/Query_retrieval_docs/                                    │
+How do I manage GPU?"      │ │  A: docs/modular_guide/LLM Pool Operations Guide.md (warmup       │ │     runbook, VRAM tiering, keep-alive)                            │ │                                                                   │
+│  Q: "HOW does the retrieval pipeline call these models?"         │ │  A: docs/Query_retrieval_docs/                                    │